 Access the online registration system at www.tdsb.on.ca/kindergarten to create an account, find your local school and complete an online registration form.

-Once you have completed the online portion of the registration process, you will receive a confirmation e-mail, including information about required next steps (e.g. when to visit the school).
+Once you have completed the online portion of the registration process, you will receive a confirmation e-mail, including information about required next steps.